 Introduction to Health Reimbursement Arrangements

-A Health Reimbursement Arrangement (HRA), commonly referred to as a Health Reimbursement Account, is an IRS approved, employer-funded, tax-advantaged employer health benefit plan that reimburses employees for out-of-pocket medical expenses and individual health insurance premiums.
-A Health Reimbursement Arrangement is not health insurance.
+A Health Reimbursement Arrangement (HRA), commonly referred to as a health reimbursement account, is an IRS-approved, employer-funded, tax-advantaged employer health benefit plan that reimburses employees for out-of-pocket medical expenses and individual health insurance premiums.
+An HRA is not health insurance.
 A Health Reimbursement Arrangement allows the employer to make contributions to an employee's account and provide reimbursement for eligible expenses.
-An HRA plan is an excellent way to supplement health insurance benefits and allow employees to pay for a wide range of medical expenses not covered by insurance.
+An HRA plan is an excellent way to provide health insurance benefits and allow employees to pay for a wide range of medical expenses not covered by insurance.

 Health Reimbursement Arrangements are notional arrangements; no funds are expensed until reimbursements are paid.
-Through Health Reimbursement Arrangements, employers reimburse employees directly only after the employees incur approved medical expenses.
+Through HRAs, employers reimburse employees directly only after the employees incur approved medical expenses.

 Health Reimbursement Arrangement Eligible Expenses

 A Health Reimbursement Arrangement may reimburse any expense considered to be a qualified medical expense under IRS Section 213 of the Internal Revenue Code, including premiums for personal health insurance policies.
 Within IRS guidelines, employers may restrict the list of reimbursable expenses in any way they choose for their HRA plan.